Code-Vedas/rails_materialized_views/docs/pages/2-overview.md

 permalink: /overview
 ---

-## ⚡ Why materialised views?
+## ⚡ Why materialized views?
 Real numbers

-On a \~50k-row dataset, reading from pre-aggregated materialised views turns heavy joins into **double-digit to triple-digit speedups** compared to running the raw SQL each time.
+On a \~50k-row dataset, reading from pre-aggregated materialized views turns heavy joins into **double-digit to triple-digit speedups** compared to running the raw SQL each time.

 ### All features are designed to be **production-ready** with following principles